-Since 1976 the narcotics act has distinguished between drugs that pose unacceptable risks to public health (hard drugs like heroin, cocaine, ecstacy and amphetamines) and hemp products (soft drugs, specifically hashish and marijuana).
-Possession, dealing, sale, production and most other acts involving any drug are punishable by law, unless performed for medical, veterinary, instructional or scientific purposes (and then only on permission).
+Since 1976 the narcotics act has distinguished between drugs that pose unacceptable risks to public health (hard drugs like heroin, cocaine, ecstasy and amphetamines) and drugs that acceptable risks (soft drugs, specifically hashish and marijuana).
+Possession, dealing, sale, production, import, export and most other acts involving any drug are punishable by law, unless performed for medical, veterinary, instructional or scientific purposes (and then only with permission).
 So bringing drugs into a club or a bar is also prohibited.
-You’ll be searched by security at the entrance.
+You’ll often be searched by security at the entrance.
 If you’re found to be carrying drugs, you could be handed over to police.
 At dance events, plainclothes security agents may be walking around to spot people taking drugs.

 The Dutch government has formulated a drug policy that tolerates cannabis smoking under strict conditions.
 It is permitted in coffeeshops.
 You must be 18 years of age to enter a coffeeshop and your ID will be checked.
 In some regions, non-residents are not allowed to buy cannabis.
 Visitors should keep in mind that most venues other than coffeeshops do not allow soft drugs to be consumed on their premises.
 In other words, you may not smoke cannabis at events, in clubs or bars, even in smoking areas.